 - FULL TIME

-Europe’s Leading Life Science Staffing Business
+An International Life Science Staffing Business

 Clinical Professionals have now been successfully running the Graduate Training Academy for 2 years, which identifies, fully funds and trains the most talented Life Sciences University Graduates within the UK and places them into their first to industry role.

-Clinical Professionals provide the candidates and client alike with the consultative approach of a specialist staffing organisation combined with the Pan-European coverage of an industry leading supplier.
+Clinical Professionals provide the candidates and client alike with the consultative approach of a specialist staffing organisation combined with the International coverage of an industry leading supplier.
 We provide our clients and candidates with unrivalled specialist understanding, knowledge and experience in the staffing needs of the life sciences industry.

 Specialist Pharmaceutical Jobs Sectors

-Clinical Professionals provide jobs within the Life Science community, being the most effective European online pharmaceutical jobs and careers management company in the pharmaceutical, clinical research, medical device, biotech and health care industries.
+Clinical Professionals provide jobs within the Life Science community, being the most effective International online pharmaceutical jobs and careers management company in the pharmaceutical, clinical research, medical device, biotech and health care industries.
 Each of our consultants are strategically aligned to one of these specialist sectors which means that job seekers are assured they are working with consultants who have in-depth role and job knowledge and are experts at placing individuals in their chosen pharmaceutical job sector.
 Clinical Professional recruits for various clinical jobs including Pharmacovigilance, Regulatory Affairs, Biometrics, Health Economics, Medical Communication, Scientific and Medical Information.